-1-6 Credit Hours • 45 Contact Hours per credit hour (Internship) Note: Must have faculty consent to enroll
+1-6 Credit Hours • 45 Contact Hours per credit hour (Internship)

 Provides the opportunity for students to gain supervised occupational experience in any of the disciplines involving the visual arts, including, but not limited to, gallery or museum administration and graphic design.
 Instruction is coordinated by the on-site supervisor and instructor and is totally based on the student's occupational experience plan.